Ekorz-boop/pa1475_LLM/tests/multi_method_tests/README.md

 - `test_api.py`: Tests the server API endpoints used by the multi-method blocks feature
 - `test_block_discovery.py`: Tests that block creation and discovery works correctly
+- `test_block_representation.py`: Tests that blocks correctly represent selected methods in their structure

-Both test files use a simple testing approach that verifies the backend functionality without browser dependencies.
+All test files use a simple testing approach that verifies the backend functionality without browser dependencies.

 ## Running the Tests